KRM7/gapp/docs/encodings.md

 The actual GA class should be derived from `GA<T>` using the desired gene type for the type parameter `T`.
-The derived class only has to implement the `generateCandidate` method, and optionally the `initialize` method:
+The derived class only has to implement the `generateCandidate` method, and optionally, the `initialize` method:

 ```cpp
 class MyGA : public GA<MyGeneType>